Belgium hero image

 Safety & Stewardship Notes

-Belgium is safe with walkable cities and robust train networks.
-We coordinate bilingual guides, schedule cathedral access, and monitor rail timetables so leaders can concentrate on community and hospitality.
+Belgium is generally safe, with walkable cities and strong rail networks.
+We coordinate bilingual guides, confirm cathedral access in advance, and monitor timetable changes so leaders can concentrate on community and hospitality.

 FAQs